yiimost/yii-twig/README.md

 Use inheritance and including instead.

-Difference from official yii-twig package: It's simple and doesn't use yii-like way templating that is why it's more quickly.
+Difference from official yii-twig package: It's simple and doesn't use yii-like way templating that is why it's more faster.